Sarah-ZW/Simon_Says/README.md

 # Simon_Says

-A Simon Says game that utilizes JQuery to add animation.
+This Simon Says Project utilizes JavaScript, HTML, CSS, and jQuery (for animation) to recreate this fun memory challenge.